Unlocking Market Access Through APIs

 These features are the building blocks for customers to construct real-time decision-making systems, enabling them to automatically prevent fraud, detect anomalies, and create credit reports for potential clients.

 All functionalities on the Oradian core system can be integrated through APIs.
 This gives users an almost unlimited number of use cases, so they can configure their system and their services to meet their exacting needs.
+Commonly, customers use APIs to integrate applications that improve speed and efficiency, replacing manual processes with automatic ones.

 A system like Oradian’s, which provides for an almost unlimited number of API integrations, can pay huge dividends not just in terms of speed and efficiency, but also in terms of flexibility, configurability, and extensibility.